 They’re basically off-brand tokens that are cheaper but almost the same, or at least they claim to be.
 The question that arises, then, is whether these altcoins are worth it or not.

 This is particularly difficult to know on decipher at a first glance, since it’s easier to think you might be better off purchasing Bitcoin instead.

 But as new investment sphere, there’s a lot to learn about cryptocurrencies, and it’s easy to doubt when you know just a bit.
 To help with those doubts, we have written this guide.

-With cryptocurrencies outperforming the NASDAQ index so far this year, it is worth taking a look at one of the leading cryptocurrencies by market capitalization.
+With cryptocurrencies often outperforming the NASDAQ index in recent years, it is worth taking a look at one of the leading cryptocurrencies by market capitalization.

 1.49% per trade

 Get $5 in Bitcoin after your first trade